 Since our common stock has not been publicly traded before this Offering, the price of our common stock may be subject to wide fluctuations.

 Before this Offering, there was no public market for our common stock.
 Even though we have applied to list our shares for trading on the Nasdaq Capital Market, we cannot be certain that our common stock will be so listed.
 Even if our common stock is listed on the Nasdaq Capital Market, an active trading market for our common stock may not develop following this Offering.
 You may not be able to sell your shares quickly or at the current market price if trading in our stock is not active.
 You may lose all or a part of your investment.
-The initial public offering price of our shares was arbitrarily determined based on negotiations between us and the underwriter.
+The initial public offering price of our shares was arbitrarily determined based on negotiations between us and the Placement Agent.
 The market price of our common stock after this Offering will likely vary from the initial offering price and is likely to be highly volatile and subject to wide fluctuations in response to a variety of factors and risks, many of which are beyond our control.
 See “Underwriting.”
 In addition to the risks noted elsewhere in this Offering Circular, some of the other factors affecting our stock price may include:

 variations in our operating results;